andrew/ultimate-awesome/README.md

 - [awesome-headless-cms](https://github.com/n370/awesome-headless-cms) - An awesome list of headless / decoupled CMS resources.
 - [awesome-curriculum-learning](https://github.com/Openning07/awesome-curriculum-learning) - Some bravo or inspiring research works on the topic of curriculum learning.
 - [awesome-knowledge-driven-AD](https://github.com/PJLab-ADG/awesome-knowledge-driven-AD) - A curated list of awesome knowledge-driven autonomous driving (continually updated).
+- [FLOSS-Games-on-Steam](https://github.com/Poussinou/FLOSS-Games-on-Steam) - A list of FLOSS games available on Steam (75 so far).
 - [awesome-django-security](https://github.com/vintasoftware/awesome-django-security) - A collection of Django security-related tools and libs.
+- [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
 - [Transformer_Tracking](https://github.com/Little-Podi/Transformer_Tracking) - This repository is a paper digest of Transformer-related approaches in visual tracking tasks.
 - [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.
 - [Awesome-Multi-Task-Learning](https://github.com/WeiHongLee/Awesome-Multi-Task-Learning) - An up-to-date list of works on Multi-Task Learning.
 - [awesome-provable](https://github.com/awesomo4000/awesome-provable) - A curated set of links to formal methods involving provable code.
+- [awesome-football](https://github.com/openfootball/awesome-football) - A collection of awesome football (national teams, clubs, match schedules, players, stadiums, etc.) datasets.
 - [awesome-camouflaged-object-detection](https://github.com/visionxiang/awesome-camouflaged-object-detection) - A curated list of awesome resources for camouflaged/concealed object detection (COD).
 - [awesome-amqp](https://github.com/xinchen10/awesome-amqp) - A curated list of AMQP 1.0 resources.
 - [awesome-proxy](https://github.com/dariubs/awesome-proxy) - A collaborative list of awesome proxy servers and resources.
 Feel free to contribute!.